gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getchildindex.md

 ## OctreeNodeChunk.getChildIndex() method

-Gets the index of a child node at given placement
+Compute the child index in the next chunk for a given parent index and placement.

 **Signature:**